Page last updated: June 2024

 Bone scan

 This scan can show if prostate cancer has spread to your bones.
-Before the scan, a tiny amount of radioactive dye is injected into a vein.
+A tiny amount of radioactive dye is injected into a vein.
+You wait for a few hours while the dye moves through your bloodstream to your bones.

 The dye collects in areas of abnormal bone growth.
-You will need to wait for a few hours while the substance moves through your bloodstream to your bones.

-Your body will be scanned with a machine that detects the dye.
+Your body will then be scanned with a machine that detects the dye.
 A larger amount of dye will usually show up in any areas of bone with cancer cells.
-The scan is painless and the radioactive substance passes from your body in a few hours.

 CT scan

 A CT (computerised tomography) scan uses x-rays to create detailed pictures of the inside of the body.
-A CT scan of the abdomen can show whether cancer has spread to lymph nodes in that area.
+A CT scan of the abdomen (belly) can show whether cancer has spread to lymph nodes in that area.

 A dye is injected into a vein to help make the scan pictures clearer.
-You will lie still on a table that moves slowly through the CT scanner, which is large and round like a doughnut.
-The scan itself takes a few minutes and is painless, but the preparation takes 10–30 minutes.
+You will lie still on a table that moves slowly through the large, round doughnutshaped scanner.

 Stage, grade and risk category

 Working out the stage, grade and risk category of prostate cancer is complex, so ask your doctor to explain how it applies to you.
-You can also speak to our trusted cancer nurses on 13 11 20 for support.

 13 11 20 cancer support